RiverrFinance/Riverr-Vaults/README.md

 + ### **To Withdraw Leverage**

    Users call ICRC2 approval function on the Qtoken to approve spending by the canister,specifying the amount and then call withdraw leverage function on the vault canister <br>
-   ***NOTE*** : Withdrawals can only be made if the liquidity manager canis ter has that amount of liqudity available at that time,which is dependent on the current pool utilization rate baiscally the amount of debt owned by traders comapred to the total amount provided by leverage providers
+   ***NOTE*** : Withdrawals can only be made if the liquidity manager canister has that amount of liqudity available at that time,which is dependent on the current pool utilization rate baiscally the amount of debt owned by traders comapred to the total amount provided by leverage providers

 ## **Locking QTokens**